wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 ### Keep it simple

 For the sake of simplicity, let's present the FROLS along with simple examples to make the intuition clear.
-First, let define the ERR calculation and then explain the idea of the FRLOS in simple terms.
+First, let define the ERR calculation and then explain the idea of the FROLS in simple terms.

 #### Orthogonal case